BigWhaleLabs/ketl-attestation-token/README.md

-# Solidity Ethereum smart contract starter
+# Ketl attestation token

-Heavily influenced by the [Big Whale Labs repos](https://github.com/BigWhaleLabs).
+ERC1155 token obtained from ketl SealCred attestations

 ## Usage

-1. Clone the repository with `git clone git@github.com:Borodutch/smart-contract-starter`
+1. Clone the repository with `git clone git@github.com:BigWhaleLabs/ketl-attestation-token`
 2. Install the dependencies with `yarn`
 3. Add environment variables to your `.env` file
 4. Run the scripts below